Post-adoption requirements and care

 If you have other animals on your property, your new cat (and other animals) will need time to adjust to living together.
 Most cats, given enough time and space, will transition into a happy coexistence with other cats, dogs, and even farm animals (or tractors and forklifts)!
 If you have other cats, let them work out their differences — sometimes cats need to make noise or scuffle a little to learn their place in the social order, and this is normal behavior.

-If you have questions or concerns, before or after adoption, please reach out and one of our volunteers will do thier best to provide assistance.
+If you have questions or concerns, before or after adoption, please reach out and one of our volunteers will do their best to provide assistance.